kubernetes-sigs/cluster-api/docs/proposals/20260706-independent-worker-topology-versions.md

 ### Risks and Mitigations

-- **Admin blocked by a forgotten pinned group.** A cluster-level version change can be denied because some worker group has a pinned version that would violate skew.
-Mitigation: surface a clear error via webhook validation and conditions, and let the admin align that group's version and remove the override to bring it back under cluster control.
+- **Admin blocked by a forgotten pinned MD/MP.** A cluster-level version change can be denied because some MD/MP has a pinned version that would violate skew.
+Mitigation: surface a clear error via webhook validation and conditions, and let the admin align that MD/MP's version and remove the override to bring it back under cluster control.

 ## Alternatives

 - **Raw MachineDeployments/MachinePools.** Attach non-topology MachineDeployments to a topology cluster.
-Loses ClusterClass guardrails (including skew safety) and worker classes.
+Loses Cluster API managed topologies guardrails (including skew safety) and worker classes.
-- **One cluster per worker group.** Isolates upgrades but adds control-plane cost, complicates shared services and multi-tenant networking, requires cross-cluster config propagation, and still doesn't let you manage control-plane and worker versions independently within a cluster.
+- **One cluster per group of workers.** Isolates upgrades but adds control-plane cost, complicates shared services and multi-tenant networking, requires cross-cluster config propagation, and still doesn't let you manage control-plane and worker versions independently within a cluster.
 Good fit for strong-isolation models, poor fit for shared single-cluster platforms.